Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Related Work

 \subsection{HPI under Conditional Search Spaces}

-In conditional search spaces, applying standard HPI pipelines generally requires mapping configurations to a fixed representation, typically by imputing inactive hyperparameters with default values as done in SMAC-style toolchains and related preprocessing workflows~\citep{JMLR:v23:21-0888}.
-Practical analysis suites such as CAVE~\citep{10.1007/978-3-030-05348-2_10} (and its integration in BOAH~\citep{lindauer2019boahtoolsuitemultifidelity}) then compute importance post-hoc using methods like f-ANOVA and local parameter importance, including for multi-fidelity runs.
-Optuna's importance API highlights a common limitation of conditional spaces: by default, it evaluates only parameters that appear and have the same domain in all samples, excluding conditional parameters~\citep{akiba2019optuna}.
+In conditional search spaces, applying standard HPI pipelines requires mapping configurations to a fixed representation, often by imputing inactive hyperparameters with default values as done in SMAC-style toolchains~\citep{JMLR:v23:21-0888}.
+Practical analysis suites such as CAVE~\citep{10.1007/978-3-030-05348-2_10} (and its integration in BOAH~\citep{lindauer2019boahtoolsuitemultifidelity}) and DeepCAVE~\citep{c41e4530763a48718e9783a19c72df78} then compute importance post-hoc using methods like f-ANOVA and local parameter importance, including for multi-fidelity runs.
+Current Optuna's importance API highlights a common limitation of conditional spaces: by default, it evaluates only parameters that appear and have the same domain in all samples, excluding conditional parameters~\citep{akiba2019optuna}.
 Recent work on multi-objective HPI likewise treats missing values arising from conditional hyperparameters in preprocessing before applying surrogate-based importance measures such as f-ANOVA and ablation paths~\citep{Theodorakopoulos_2024}.

 Consequently, despite the fact that conditional hyperparameters arise frequently in practical HPO settings, prior HPI methods have lacked a principled way to handle conditional hyperparameters directly, without resorting to default-value imputation or discarding them during preprocessing.
 This limitation has prevented existing approaches from faithfully capturing the importance of hyperparameters within the conditional structure of the search space.